 Sewer Smell from Vent under RV Sink

-and is used in some RVs and Mobile Homes in place of a roof vent.
-Pictured at the top of this page are two different configurations of Air Admittance Valves.
+ANSWER: Hi Al, the vent that is under your sink is known as an Air Admittance Valve, it is also known as an inline vent or cheater vent.
+It is used in some RVs and Mobile Homes in place of a roof vent.
+Pictured at the top of this page are a few different configurations of Air Admittance Valves.

 When you drain water out of your RV's sink the draining water creates suction (vacuum effect) on the valve which then opens and allows air in the pipe which in turn allows the water to drain freely.
 When the water is done draining the valve is suppose to close tightly and seal out any sewer smell or in your case gray water smell from coming in the RV.

 Based on your description it sounds like your valve is not sealing properly and may need to be replaced.
 Replacing this valve is fairly simple in that in most cases the valve just screws onto the pipe.
 All you will need is a big pair of slip joint pliers

 to help unscrew your existing vent.
 To install it all you do is put some Teflon Plumbing Tape

 on the threads of the new valve and tightly screw it on.

 Take a look at the video below to learn how these vents can start releasing a sewer smell in your RV.

 Save 50% off of Campsites With Passport America